 ← Back to Blog

-Docker is the foundation of modern deployment.
-Whether you are containerizing a Node.js API or running a multi-service stack with Compose, this cheat sheet covers every command and pattern you need.
+Docker is the foundation of modern software delivery.
+Whether you are containerizing a Node.js API for the first time or managing a production multi-service stack, this cheat sheet covers every command and pattern you will reach for repeatedly - organized by workflow, with real examples.

 Container Lifecycle